Contents of this page:

 Hospitalizations and pneumonia rates were significantly higher for the TMV/CTMV users and even for those with tracheostomy tubes, who did not use ventilators than for those managed noninvasively, whether by CNVS or part-time NVS (JBCV126).

 Those treated by oxygen administration alone had pneumonia and hospitalization rates that were higher than the TMV and NVS users and even significantly higher than symptomatic patients not introduced to TMV or NVS.

-We could find no studies that estimated life expectancy for post-poliomyelitis syndrome patients with tracheostomy tubes, and since none of our over 200 post-poliomyelitis syndrome patients had them (or if they did, they were decanulated), this information does not seem to be available.
-Hoever, as early as 1993, we noted that of the 27 deaths of individuals, mostly with post-poliomyelitis syndrome and supported by CTMV, at least 14 and possibly 10 others were due to complications directly associated with the tube (JBCV54).
+We could find no studies that estimated life expectancy for post-poliomyelitis syndrome patients with tracheostomy tubes, and since none of our over 200 post-poliomyelitis syndrome patients had them (or if they did, they were decannulated), this information does not seem to be available.
+However, as early as 1993, we noted that of the 27 deaths of individuals, mostly with post-poliomyelitis syndrome and supported by CTMV, at least 14 and possibly 10 others were due to complications directly associated with the tube (JBCV54).